mikoontz/remote-sensing-resistance/readme.md

 files should be downloaded from your Google Drive and saved in:
 "data/data_output/ee_cbi-calibration/"

-The next step is calibrating the spectral data using k-fold cross validation.
-The script is located here:

-analyses/01_cbi-k-fold-cross-validation.R
+8. analyses/08_cbi-k-fold-cross-validation.R

-Upload the fire perimeters containing some yellow pine/mixed-conifer (ypmc) pixels output from the 03_subset-frap-perimeter-database.R script to Earth Engine.
+9. Upload the fire perimeters containing some yellow pine/mixed-conifer (ypmc) pixels output from the 04_subset-frap-perimeter-database.R script to Earth Engine.
 The Earth Engine asset is publicly available at: ee.FeatureCollection("users/mkoontz/fire18_1_sn_ypmc")

-Using the best interpolation, spectral severity. and time window from the cross-fold validation, calculate the fire severity, vegetation characteristics, and regional climate characteristics that we will use for modelling by running the rsr-frap-fires-assessment.js script in Earth Engine.
+10. Using the best interpolation, spectral severity. and time window from the cross-fold validation, calculate the fire severity, vegetation characteristics, and regional climate characteristics that we will use for modelling by running the 10_rsr-frap-fires-assessment.js script in Earth Engine.